Synthesis and Decomposition Reactions

 Synthesis and Decomposition Reaction

-This video defines the distinguishing characteristics of two classes of reaction: Synthesis and Decomposition.
+This video explains the distinguishing characteristics of two types of chemical reactions: synthesis and decomposition.

-A synthesis reaction is a reaction which involves the combination of chemicals to form a larger compound.
+A synthesis reaction is a reaction which involves the combination of chemical substances to form a larger compound.

 The general equation for synthesis reactions is given as: